tx2z/wc-base-typescript/README.md

 You can find your storybook builds in the "dist-storybook" folder.

 ***Storybook is optional.
-If you're not using it you can remove (or not create) the @component.stories.ts and @component.notes.md files.
+If you're not using it you can remove (or not create) the @component.stories.ts file.
 Even you can remove all the storybook and webpack references in the [package.json](package.json) to completely remove storybook from your project.***

 ## Build the components